rmnblm/Raclette/README.md

 ## Features

 * Integrates easily as an extension for your existing `UITableView`
-* Support for dynamic cell height
+* Support for dynamic row height
 * Support for inline closures to reduce code
 * Use your own cells which inherit from `UITableViewCell`
 * Reusing cells by it's identifier is magically managed for you ✨